-The time evolution of the V(x(t),y(t)) function for an initial condition far from the origin is shown in Fig. 2.
-The global attractor of the system is included in the region of phase space defined by $K_1 < V(x,y) < K_2$.
-And if this region has no equilibrium point we know from the Bendixon-Poincaré theorem [1] that this attractor is a limit cycle.
-An analogous region for a three-dimensional (3D) system may contain limit cycles and/or chaotic attractors.
+The time evolution of the V(x(t), y(t)) function for an initial condition far from the origin is shown in figure (2).
+The global attractor of the system is included in the region of phase space defined by $K_1 < V(x, y) < K_2$.
+And if this region has no equilibrium point we know, thanks to the Bendixon-Poincaré theorem [1], that this attractor is a limit cycle.
+An analogous region for a 3-D system may contain limit cycles and/or chaotic attractors.

-The region defined by $K_1 \le V(x,y) \le K_2$ is an overestimation of the global attractor of the system.
-The method tells us where the attractor is but not what the attractor is.
-This means that the region $K_1 \le V(x,y) \le K_2$ contains points that lie on the attractor but also points that are not on the attractor.
+The region defined by $K_1 < V(x, y) < K_2$ is an overestimation of the global attractor of the system.
+The method tells us where the attractor is but not what the attractor is !
+This means that the region $K_1 < V(x, y) < K_2$ contains points which lie on the attractor but also points which are not on the attractor.
 If we were more clever (or equivalently if the attractor was not so complicated) we would find a better V function fitting the attractor more tightly.
-These considerations will be developed in Sec.
-VI.
+These considerations will be developed in the last section.